Classical Conversations: 20 Easy Ways to Rock Your Family Presentation

 Make Your Family Presentation Encouraging

 Share your faith – Tell a favorite Bible verse, Bible story, devotional, or prayer.
-This is a great way to practice sharing their faith!
+This is a great way to practice sharing their faith and perhaps tie in a bit of memorizing practice!

 Tell of homeschool victories – All homeschool parents need to know that they aren’t alone in this homeschool journey.
-Use this time to share a personal or family victory (or struggle).
+Use this time to share a personal or family victory (or struggle); tell of how you are hoping to create a family of lifelong learners.

-Speak to younger moms – If you have older kids, use this time to share about your students’ Essentials or Challenge journeys.
+Speak to younger homeschool moms – If you have older kids, use this time to share about your students’ Essentials or Challenge journeys.
 Let them see the connections with Foundations, and give younger moms a glimpse of what they can look forward to.
-(This also helps them know which parent has answers to their future questions.)
+(This also helps them know which “older” parent might have answers to their future questions.)

 Homeschool kids outside with firefighters during a Classical Conversations school day